The Eleventh Hour (Doctor Who)

 "The Eleventh Hour" is the first episode of the fifth series of the British science fiction television programme Doctor Who, first broadcast on BBC One and BBC HD on 3 April 2010.
 The episode, written by then-new head writer and executive producer Steven Moffat and directed by Adam Smith, saw a complete change in cast and production crew.

-In the episode, the Eleventh Doctor (Matt Smith) crashes his timeship, the TARDIS, into the small English village of Leadworth, where he meets a young Scottish girl named Amelia Pond (Caitlin Blackwood).
+In the episode, the Eleventh Doctor (Matt Smith) crashes the TARDIS into the small English village of Leadworth, where he meets a young Scottish girl named Amelia Pond (Caitlin Blackwood).
 The Doctor is forced to leave in order to repair damage to the TARDIS caused during his recent regeneration and crash, but promises Amelia he will return in five minutes.
 However, he arrives twelve years late and is confronted by the grown-up Amelia, now known as Amy (Karen Gillan), who does not trust him.
-He attempts to gain her trust to help return the shape-shifting alien Prisoner Zero to the galactic police, the Atraxi, before they destroy the Earth for harbouring Prisoner Zero.
+He attempts to regain her trust to help return the shape-shifting alien Prisoner Zero to the galactic police, the Atraxi, before they destroy the Earth for harbouring Prisoner Zero.

-The episode is the first starring appearance of Smith as the Doctor and Gillan as his new companion.
-It also introduced Arthur Darvill as Amy's boyfriend Rory Williams, who would later become a main cast member.
+The episode is the first to be led by Moffat, alongside executive producer Piers Wenger, after Russell T Davies and Julie Gardner stepped down after David Tennant's final two-part Christmas episode, "The End of Time".
+It is also the starring appearances of Smith as the Doctor, Gillan as his new companion and Arthur Darvill as Amy's boyfriend Rory Williams, who would later become a main cast member.
 The show's tradition is for the Doctor to rest after he regenerates, but Moffat decided to have him save the world instead.
 The episode sets up the main story arc of the series by introducing the cracks in the universe.
 "The Eleventh Hour" was seen by 10.08 million viewers in the UK, the highest rated premiere since "Rose".
 It also achieved popularity on the online BBC iPlayer and on BBC America in the United States.
-The episode received positive reviews from critics, who welcomed Smith and Gillan into the series.
+The episode received positive reviews from critics, who welcomed Smith, Gillan and Darvill into the series.